peterhinch/micropython-async/FASTPOLL.md

 This variant provides a means of mitigating this by enabling coros to yield control in a way which prevents them from competing with coros which are ready for execution.
-Coros which have yielded in a low priority fashion will not be scheduled until all other coros are waiting on a nonzero timeout.
+Coros which have yielded in a low priority fashion will not be scheduled until all "normal" coros are waiting on a nonzero timeout.

 ## 2.1 Latency